What is white tea? What are the health benefits?

 During this period, these Teas were strictly reserved for royals and dignitaries of the Emperor’s court.
 According to legend, they were served only as a ‘tribute’ to the Emperor by virgins with white gloves as a symbol of honour and respect.
 There is no known historical evidence to support this claim.
 However, it certainly makes for an interesting story.

-For centuries, White Tea remained a secret of China.
+For centuries, it remained a secret of China.
 It wasn’t until 1876 that the first reference to it appeared in the West.
 And even then, this mysterious infusion was bewilderingly categorised as a Black Tea for the simple reason that it wasn’t steamed like Green Tea!

-A theory to its late arrival in the West is that transporting White Tea was immensely difficult.
+A theory to its late arrival in the West is that transporting this type of Tea was immensely difficult.
 The leaves spoiled easily during transit until new methods ensured its maintained quality during long journeys.

 As a society, we’re becoming increasingly health-conscious.
 Chronic conditions such as cardiovascular disease and type-2 diabetes are on the rise.
-Could White Tea benefits be the answer?
+Could this tea be the answer?
 It’s certainly a very real possibility according to the latest research!

 White Tea benefits the mind, body and soul.
 Perhaps most surprisingly, when it comes to the body, in particular, the health benefits of White Tea in fact surpass those of Green Tea Benefits.
 This is because it contains higher levels of vitamins, minerals and other antioxidants.